lopsae/gick/languageReminder.md

 	original from giff
 	original will be gadd

--s consider stage files
+-s consider only stage files
--w consider workspace files
+-w consider only workspace files
 	original from pick
 	later gadd and all gick based commands